Wireless Microphone Frequencies

 True Diversity means is that the transmitter sends two signals to the receiver on different frequencies which are then summed at the receiver end.
 This reduces the amount of drop-out or signal loss.
 If you have a wireless system that is not true diversity it could be prone to drop out.

 Ofcom control the licensing of wireless microphones and monitors.
 Their website is very confusing and it's sometimes easier just to call them!
-However, please click here for more information on the types of licences available on the Ofcom website, and please click here for details of Ofcom fees for Shared Licences and Fixed Site licences.
+However, please click here for the correct section on the Ofcom website

 As at Sept 2018, it's £28 per year for a fixed site indoor licence and £75 per year for a shared licence covering up to 10 microphones.